-The 14-story Renaissance Revival-style structure boasted one of the most ornate façades in New England – fluted Ionic columns, recessed spandrels, Corinthian pilasters, decorative dentil cornice and granite palmettes engraved with theatre masks – and was called a “palazzo skyscraper” in the press (“palazzo” meaning a “large, imposing building” in Italian) while the owners promoted it as “a public castle with 1,001 wonders.”
+The 14-story Renaissance Revival-style structure boasted one of the most ornate façades in New England – fluted Ionic columns, recessed spandrels, Corinthian pilasters, decorative dentil cornice and granite palmettes engraved with theatre masks – and was called a “palazzo skyscraper” in the press (“palazzo” meaning a “large, imposing building” in Italian).
+The Met’s owners promoted it as “a public castle with 1,001 wonders.”

-Opening-weekend events featured music, theatre and film including an orchestra performing Tchaikovsky’s “1812 Overture,” a stage presentation of “The Melting Pot” – a 1908 play about a Jewish family emigrating to the US from Russia that some New Englanders compared to their own emigration from the UK – and the new Paramount Pictures silent romantic comedy “The King of Main Street.”
+Opening-weekend events featured music, theatre and film including an orchestra performing Tchaikovsky’s “1812 Overture,” a stage presentation of “The Melting Pot” – a 1908 play about a Jewish family emigrating to the US from Russia that some New Englanders compared to their own emigration from the UK – and the new Paramount Pictures silent romantic comedy The King of Main Street.
 Met manager Ralph E. Crabill said that each show sold out.

 The Met’s entertainment offerings became as extravagant as the theatre itself, with showings of the latest films and performances by its resident ballet corps, 100-voice chorus, 55-piece orchestra and headliners including Rudy Vallée, Al Jolson, Burns and Allen, Jack Benny and Bob Hope, with admission ranging from 35-75 cents (~$5.50-$12.00 in 2022).

-In 1962, Sack Theatres bought the Met, renaming it Music Hall, which became the home of the Boston Ballet and staged performances by the Bolshoi Ballet and the Kirov Ballet in addition to hosting New York’s Metropolitan Opera and the Stuttgart Opera while continuing to stage other musical productions and show first-run films.
+In 1962, Sack Theatres bought the Met and renamed it Music Hall., which became the home of the Boston Ballet and staged performances by the Bolshoi Ballet and the Kirov Ballet.
+It also hosted New York’s Metropolitan Opera and the Stuttgart Opera while continuing to stage other musical productions and show first-run films.
 In August 1963, The Beach Boys became the first group classified as “rock ‘n’ roll” to perform at Music Hall – a harbinger of the venue’s near future – but rock acts didn’t start appearing regularly until five years later.

 In August 1968, The Who appeared at Music Hall, the first of dozens of rock bands that would do so over the next dozen years.
 The next were The Beacon Street Union, The Grass Roots and The Beach Boys, who played on a triple bill in November, followed in 1969 by three more rock acts – Janis Joplin, Jefferson Airplane and Donovan – and shows by Johnny Cash, José Feliciano, The Clancy Brothers and Tommy Makem.

 In 1980, with substantial repairs necessary but coffers too empty to afford them, Music Hall became the Metropolitan Center, a nonprofit, and modest restoration of the stage and backstage were enough to attract some major Broadway shows.
-In 1983, the theatre received an extraordinary donation from Wang Laboratories co-founder Dr. An Wang and his wife Lorraine and was renamed Wang Center for the Performing Arts, with music-biz entrepreneur Joe Spaulding becoming its CEO in 1986, a position he holds to this day.
+In 1983, the theatre received an extraordinary donation from Wang Laboratories co-founder Dr. An Wang and his wife Lorraine and was renamed Wang Center for the Performing Arts, with renowned entertainment-business entrepreneur Joe Spaulding becoming its CEO in 1986, a position he holds to this day.

-From 1989-1992, Spaulding and his team raised $9.8 million, then commissioned Boston-based Finegold Alexander Architects to restore the theatre to its full ‘20s-era glory, with a capacity of 3,500 and one of the five largest stages in the US.
+Between 1989 and 1992, Spaulding and his team raised $9.8 million, then commissioned Boston-based Finegold Alexander Architects to restore the theatre to its full ‘20s-era glory, with a capacity of 3,500 and one of the five largest stages in the US.
 In 1990, the Boston Landmarks Commission designated Wang Center a Boston Landmark as part of the Piano Row district; it’s also on the National Register of Historic Places.
 In 2006, as part of a 10-year partnership with Citigroup, Wang Center became Citi Performing Arts Center and in 2016 it became The Boch Center, which includes The Wang Theatre and The Shubert Theatre.

-Along with concerts by a broad array of musical acts, The Boch Center presents a dazzling array of world-class Broadway, family, comedy, dance and educational programs and since 2019 it has housed the Folk Americana Roots Hall of Fame, exhibiting hundreds of displays, artifacts and pieces of memorabilia in addition to hosting concerts, lectures and other events related to each of those three genres.
+Along with concerts by a broad array of musical acts, The Boch Center presents a dazzling array of world-class Broadway, family, comedy, dance and educational programs.
+Since 2019, it has housed the Folk Americana Roots Hall of Fame, exhibiting hundreds of displays, artifacts and pieces of memorabilia in addition to hosting concerts, lectures and other events related to each of those three genres.

 According to its website, Wang Theatre at Boch Center aims to provide “high-quality, diverse and culturally relevant arts and entertainment,” and for untold thousands of music lovers across New England that will come as no surprise.
 After all, that’s precisely what the venue has been doing for almost 100 years – whatever its marquee happened to be.